rust-lang/book/nostarch/chapter18.md

 Because we didn’t cover (and couldn’t cover!) every valid value with the pattern `Some(x)`, Rust rightfully produces a compiler error.

-To fix the problem where we have a refutable pattern where an irrefutable pattern is needed, we can change the code that uses the pattern: instead of using `let`, we can use `if let`.
+If we have a refutable pattern where an irrefutable pattern is needed, we can fix it by changing the code that uses the pattern: instead of using `let`, we can use `if let`.
 Then if the pattern doesn’t match, the code will just skip the code in the curly brackets, giving it a way to continue validly.
 Listing 18-9 shows how to fix the code in Listing 18-8.

 ```
 if let Some(x) = some_option_value {